Computer Science (Cybersecurity), PhD

 CSE 799 Dissertation (12)

 Courses that are used to satisfy the core area requirement cannot be used to satisfy electives or other requirements.
-A grade of B or better is required for core courses.
+A grade of "B" or higher is required for core courses.

 Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

-Applicants must have a minimum cumulative GPA of 3.50 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.50 (scale is 4.00 = "A") in an applicable master's degree program.
+Applicants must have a minimum cumulative GPA of 3.50 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program or a minimum cumulative GPA of 3.50 (scale is 4.00 = "A") in an applicable master's degree program.

 All applicants must submit: